COURSE UNIT TITLE

 Course Objective

 The aim of this course is to familiarize students with the basic concepts, actors and institutions in politics.
-Historical settings in which various modern political institutions developed and evolved, and major theoretical and ideological approaches to political issues will also be introduced in order to enhance students' skills to critically and comparatively analyze political problems.
+Historical settings in which various modern political institutions developed and evolved, and major theoretical and ideological approaches to political issues will also be introduced in order to enhance students' skills to critically and comparatively analyze political issues.

 Learning Outcomes of the Course Unit